Shachlan/skia-wasm-example/README.md

 Error: Aborting compilation due to previous errors

+Notice that after building skia, this output is received:

+[565/819] link libdebugcanvas.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libdebugcanvas.a the table of contents is empty (no object file members in the library define global symbols)

+[653/819] link libpathkit.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libpathkit.a the table of contents is empty (no object file members in the library define global symbols)

+[813/819] link libskia.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libskia.a the table of contents is empty (no object file members in the library define global symbols)

+[814/819] link libskshaper.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libskshaper.a the table of contents is empty (no object file members in the library define global symbols)

+[815/819] link libparticles.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libparticles.a the table of contents is empty (no object file members in the library define global symbols)

+[816/819] link libsksg.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libsksg.a the table of contents is empty (no object file members in the library define global symbols)

+[817/819] link libskottie.a
+warning: /Library/Developer/CommandLineTools/usr/bin/ranlib: warning for library: libskottie.a the table of contents is empty (no object file members in the library define global symbols)

 notice that Skia might require some packages to be installed on the machine, including freetype2, libpng and the OpenGL framework.